Add a Custom Map Service

 Create a Map Tile Package with ArcGIS pro [link].

-Logon to your ArcGIS online account, navigate to “Content” and click add.
+Log in to your ArcGIS online account, navigate to Content and click Add.
 Select your new tile package file (.tpkx or .tpk file).

 Copy the “URL” found at the bottom right of the screen to clipboard.